countravioli/react-component-infinite-scroll/README.md

 `InfiniteScroll` component will call the method passed in the `nextPage` `prop` whenever it hits the `threshold` from the bottom of the page.
-Which means that if the method updates the state, it will reRender the Component.
+Which means that if the method updates the state, it will re-render the Component.